ZapDos7/design-patterns-examples/README.md

 we define the successor chain starting with a slideshow handler and ending with a text document handler.
 We then can add another handler if we need to handle another type of documents as the argument of the innermost constructor (here, `TextDocumentHandler`), after we implement said handler.

 ## Challenge 1
+Implement request handling in a similar manner.

+## Pattern 2: The Command Pattern